 Important: You can purchase a so-called Golden Ticket by Mad Monkey.
 Stay 30, 60 or 90 days in their hostels at a super low rate and one-time payment.
 Check more info about Golden Ticket here.

+Summer House Backpackers is a youth hostel that offers affordable accommodation.
 They have a good housekeeping services, round-the-clock security, airport transfers, and top-notch services and facilities.
-The place was nice and clean mostly, including the kitchen.

 Summer House Kings Cross Backpackers has a dedicated entertainment manager who organises daily events to bring everyone in the hostel together.
 These include great nights out with free entry and drink, free BBQs, day trips to the Blue Mountains, whale watching, movie nights and heaps more!